Malayan Emergency: Nature of warfare

+Psychological warfare

+British officials set up a Chinese newspaper and distributed leaflets to villages to distribute the government's messages and persuade insurgents to surrender.
+Radio broadcasts were also used to disseminate government propaganda.

 Commonwealth contribution

-Commonwealth forces from Africa and the Pacific fought on the British backed Federation of Malaya side during the Malayan Emergency.
-These included troops from Australia, New Zealand, Fiji, Kenya, Nyasaland, Northern and Southern Rhodesia.
+Commonwealth forces from Africa and the Pacific fought on the side of the British backed Federation of Malaya during the Malayan Emergency.
+These forces included troops from Australia, New Zealand, Fiji, Kenya, Nyasaland, Northern and Southern Rhodesia.

 Australia and Pacific Commonwealth forces

-Australian ground forces, specifically the 2nd Battalion, Royal Australian Regiment (2 RAR), began fighting in Malaya in 1955.
-The battalion was later replaced by 3 RAR, which in turn was replaced by 1 RAR.
-The Royal Australian Air Force contributed No. 1 Squadron (Avro Lincoln bombers) and No. 38 Squadron (C-47 transports), operating out of Singapore, early in the conflict.
+Australian ground forces first joined the Malayan Emergency in 1955 with the deployment of the 2nd Battalion, Royal Australian Regiment (2 RAR).
+The 2 RAR was later replaced by 3 RAR, which in turn was replaced by 1 RAR.
+The Royal Australian Air Force contributed No. 1 Squadron (Avro Lincoln bombers) and No. 38 Squadron (C-47 transports).
 In 1955, the RAAF extended Butterworth air base, from which Canberra bombers of No. 2 Squadron (replacing No. 1 Squadron) and CAC Sabres of No. 78 Wing carried out ground attack missions against the guerrillas.
 The Royal Australian Navy destroyers Warramunga and Arunta joined the force in June 1955.
 Between 1956 and 1960, the aircraft carriers Melbourne and Sydney and destroyers Anzac, Quadrant, Queenborough, Quiberon, Quickmatch, Tobruk, Vampire, Vendetta and Voyager were attached to the Commonwealth Strategic Reserve forces for three to nine months at a time.
-Several of the destroyers fired on communist positions in Johor State.
+Several of the destroyers fired on communist positions in Johor.

 New Zealand's first contribution came in 1949, when Douglas C-47 Dakotas of RNZAF No. 41 Squadron were attached to the Royal Air Force's Far East Air Force.
 New Zealand became more directly involved in the conflict in 1955; from May, RNZAF de Havilland Vampires and Venoms began to fly strike missions.
 In November 1955 133 soldiers of what was to become the Special Air Service of New Zealand arrived from Singapore, for training in-country with the British SAS, beginning operations by April 1956.
 The Royal New Zealand Air Force continued to carry out strike missions with Venoms of No. 14 Squadron and later No. 75 Squadron English Electric Canberras bombers, as well as supply-dropping operations in support of anti-guerrilla forces, using the Bristol Freighter.
-A total of 1,300 New Zealanders served in the Malayan Emergency between 1948 and 1964, and fifteen lost their lives.
+A total of 1,300 New Zealanders were stationed in Malaya between 1948 and 1964, and fifteen lost their lives.
+Approximately 1,600 Fijian troops were involved in the Malayan Emergency from 1952 to 1956.

-Fijian troops fought in the Malayan Emergency from 1952 to 1956, some 1,600 Fijian troops served.
-The first to arrive were the 1st Battalion, Fiji Infantry Regiment.
-Twenty-five Fijian troops died in combat in Malaya.
-Friendships on and off the battlefield developed between the two nations; the first Prime Minister of Malaysia, Tunku Abdul Rahman, became a friend and mentor to Ratu Sir Edward Cakobau, who was a commander of the Fijian Battalion, and who later went on to become the Deputy PM of Fiji and whose son Brigadier General Ratu Epeli was a future President of Fiji.
 The experience was captured in the documentary, Back to Batu Pahat.